Medical First Responder Course

 You will spend a total of 80 hours in class receiving medical training and hands-on practice.
 You will learn how to diagnose the condition of a patient and determine the severity of the patient’s injuries.
 You will then practice providing the appropriate emergency medical care for a variety of situations.
 Finally, you will receive instruction in moving, lifting, and positioning patients to keep them safe, prevent subsequent injuries, and reduce pain or discomfort.

-In addition to medical first responder training, the course includes 16 hours with an international trauma life support (ITLS) provider and eight hours of psychological first aid.
+In addition to Medical First Responder training, the course includes 8 hours with pre-hospital trauma life support (PHTLS) and 8 hours in PEARS.
 These hours are in addition to the 80 Hours to cover the course content.

 Participants who successfully complete our medical first responder course will receive the following certifications: